The Online Conference for Music Therapy

 In addition to her extensive healthcare and education experience, Jennifer pursued her MBA to continue growing her 25 year, business that is based in partnerships, connections, and networks.
 Jennifer’s combination of wit, story-telling, high level content and an engaging, interactive style resonates with anyone wanting to feel inspired and educated.

 She has appeared as a guest on numerous news and current affairs programs including Fox News Health, NBC, CBS, CBC Radio, CBC Television, CTV, Global TV, and has been featured in publications such as the Huffington Post, Chatelaine Magazine and Canadian Living.
-Her new book DoGooders: Building Business that Does Good is set for release in 2018.
+Her new book The Healthpreneur’s Handbook: 9 Steps to a Sustainable, Values-Driven Business is set for release in 2018.

 Well-Played: A Healthpreneur’s Guide to Building a Business with Huge Impact